 Good advice for visiting Melrose Abbey in 1806 and, perhaps, for visiting Melrose Avenue today.

-After the 1880s, L.A.’s Scott fascination continued with the Abbotsford hotel (named for Scott’s grand home), the neighborhood of Montrose (another Scott novel), and the Rowena reservoir, named for the future wife of the crusading knight, Ivanhoe.
+After the 1880s, Los Angeles’ Scott fascination continued with the Abbotsford Hotel (named for Scott’s grand home), the neighborhood of Montrose (another Scott novel), and the Rowena Reservoir, named for the future wife of the crusading knight, Ivanhoe.

-She was a popular figure in L.A.
+She was a popular figure in Los Angeles.
 In addition to the reservoir and a nearby avenue she gave her name to a brand of lemons grown and marketed by Charles Chapman, the citrus baron who used his fortune to transform California Christian College into Chapman University.
 A lavish 1920 crate label depicts Rowena draped in medieval garb surveying her SoCal orchard.
 Her voluptuous appearance may not suggest it, but Scott’s Rowena had many virtues to recommend her to the deeply religious Chapman.
-Christian, Anglo-Saxon, and rather dull, Rowena embodied a WASPy entitlement characteristic of L.A.’s ruling class in the first two decades of the 20th century.
+Christian, Anglo-Saxon, and rather dull, Rowena embodied a WASP-y entitlement characteristic of Los Angeles’ ruling class in the first two decades of the 20th century.